Motivation Research and How It Is Used

 There are four popular techniques used when it comes to motivation research, they include:

-- Non-disguised Structured Techniques – This technique utilizes a standard questionnaire that collects data on belief and feelings.
+- Non-disguised Structured Technique: This technique utilizes a standard questionnaire that collects data on belief and feelings.
 It's arranged beforehand and the researcher discloses the objective and purpose of the survey to the participant.
 This is the most widely used technique when it comes to market research.

-- Non-disguised Non-Structured Techniques – This technique questions are not necessarily arranged in a strategic order, the questions are more free-flowing.
+- Non-disguised Non-Structured Technique: This technique questions are not necessarily arranged in a strategic order, the questions are more free-flowing.
 The questions can be asked in any order that the research sees fit.
 The participant is aware of the purpose of the information being collected.

-- Disguised Non-Structured Techniques – In the same way that the non-disguised non-structured techniques the questions are not in a strategic order and the questions are free flowing.
-Unlike the non-disguised non-structured techniques the participant is not aware of the purpose of the information being collected.
+- Disguised Non-Structured Technique: In the same way that the non-disguised non-structured techniques work, the questions are not in a strategic order and the questions are free-flowing.
+Unlike the non-disguised non-structured techniques, the participant is not aware of the purpose of the information being collected.

-- Disguised Structured Techniques – This technique uses questions in a pre-arranged order, much like the non-disguised structured technique, but using this method the participant is not aware of the purpose of the information being collected.
+- Disguised Structured Technique: This technique uses questions in a pre-arranged order, much like the non-disguised structured technique, but using this method the participant is not aware of the purpose of the information being collected.

 The types of questions in the above techniques can vary from closed-ended questions, open-ended questions, mail surveys, telephone surveys, in-person interviews,